oracle-livelabs/database/multitenant-dev-agility/mt-dev-agility/mt-dev-agility.md

    ![The output shows a summary of schema HR's objects.](./images/task1.4-hrobjectcounts.png " ")

-5. Connect again in SQLcl as **SYS** to the container database **CDBTEST** and view the tablespaces and datafiles created, plus the container (PDB or CDB) to which each datafile belongs.
+5. Connect again in SQLcl as **SYS** to the container database **CDBTEST** and view the tablespaces and datafiles created, plus the database (PDB or CDB) to which each datafile belongs.

     ```
     <copy>